Art as a form of Reciprocity

 Watercolor on cold press paper.
 Get the print here.

 My creative process is a type of reciprocity.
-As I listen, watch, and look deeply into the life of the flower, I’m participating in a dialogue.
-Each brushstroke is an expression of gratitude as the flower reveals more of its mystery.
-As the seamless flow of giving and receiving continues, I translate the interaction into the art form you see as paintings.
-That’s why I consider myself an ambassador between the seen-unseen worlds bringing dreams into reality through my creations.
+As I listen and look deeply into the a flower, I’m participating in a dialogue.
+Each brushstroke is an expression of gratitude it reveals the mystery of its existence.
+A seamless flow of giving and receiving occurs as I translate the interaction into color and form.
+My paintings are a record of these interactions.

 Excerpt from my article about Mandala Rose, Where Spirit Becomes Matter